Prevention of Significant Deterioration (PSD) permit

 It is a "pre-construction" permit because the owner must get the permit before starting construction of the proposed project.
 Any major change to an existing facility also requires a PSD permit.

-Follow this step-by-step process to get your PSD permit
+Follow these steps to get a PSD permit

 Option A: If you know your project needs a PSD permit, contact us to schedule a pre-application meeting.